Valledupar: Education

 Education in Colombia is centralized under the Ministry of National Education according to the Constitution.
 The ministry also approves the functioning of private or state owned educational institutions.

 The largest Middle/High school in Valledupar is the Colegio Nacional Loperena (Loperena National School).
-The high school institutions with the highest academic level in the city are the Fundación Colegio Bilingüe de Valledupar, Colegio Gimnasio del Norte and Colegio Santa Fe.
+The high school institutions with the highest academic level in the city are the Fundación Colegio Bilingüe de Valledupar, Colegio La Sagrada Familia, Colegio Gimnasio del Norte, Colegio San Fernando and Colegio Santa Fe.

 The largest university is the Popular University of Cesar (Universidad Popular del Cesar) state owned, which has two campuses in the city.
 Other privately own universities operate in the city, such as the Universidad de Santander (University of Santander, UDES) and the Universidad del Area Andina (University of the Andean Area, AREANDINA).
 According to the Colombian Ministry of Education 2013 ECAES scores, higher education in Cesar is ranked among the 'lowest quality' in Colombia.

 Technicals schools also operate in Valedupar, most notably the state owned, SENA.